fur-q/lua-ircclient/doc/ircclient.md

 ##### errors.TERMINATED

-An IRC server connection was terminated.
+The IRC server connection was terminated.

 ##### errors.NOIPV6